 About the Green Office

-The Green Office will celebrate its tenth anniversary in 2024.
+The Green Office celebrated its eleventh anniversary in 2025.
 In recent years, the role of the Green Office has changed dramatically and sustainability has taken a prominent place within the University.
 Sustainability is one of the core values of the University of Groningen, as stated in the Strategic Plan.
 The theme is reflected in education & research and is of great importance for the University's business operations.

 The Green Office coordinates and initiates activities for the sustainable development of the University and is the author of the UG's sustainability policy (Sustainability Roadmap 2021-2026).
 The working method is based on (new) legislation in the field of sustainability, the Netherlands Climate Agreement, the Sustainable Development Goals of the United Nations and local agreements such as the Groningen Agreement.

-The Green Office leads the University's sustainable agenda from an advisory, boosting and policy role.
+The Green Office leads the University's sustainable agenda from an advisory, stimulating, and policy-making role.
 The Green Office also has a networking function, both within and outside the organization, and thus connects academics, students, services and external parties.
 The Green Office team initiates and coordinates a wide range of sustainability projects, often in collaboration with various stakeholders within and outside the organization.
-The Green Office is advised and monitored by the Sustainability Sounding Board.

 To ensure that the UG maintains and promotes its sustainable image, the Green Office is responsible for annually participating in (international) rankings, organizing events and distributing information.